Milliman-PRM/publications/Condition_Recommender/Recommending_Conditions.md

 ![Diabetes Patient Features](Member_1_features.png "Diabetes Patient Features")

-The table in Figure 6 shows the top 10 recommendations and their relative ratings for this patient.
+The table in Figure 6 shows the top 10 highest-rated conditions and their relative ratings for this patient.
 The ratings are determined through a recombination of latent factors for the patient and the respective condition.

-**Figure 6: Recommendations Output**
+**Figure 6: Highest-Rated Conditions**

 ![Diabetes Patient Predictions](Member_1_predictions.png "Diabetes Patient Predictions")

-The table in Figure 7 breaks down the relative contribution for the top recommended condition, thyroid disorders.
-A recommendation's rating can be decomposed into contributions from each of the input features, based on the feature's confidence value and latent factors.
+The table in Figure 7 breaks down the relative contribution for the highest-rated condition, thyroid disorders.
+A condition's rating can be decomposed into contributions from each of the input features, based on the feature's confidence value and latent factors.

 **Figure 7: Contributing Features, Thyroid Disorders**

 ![Diabetes Patient Explanations](Member_1_explanations.png "Diabetes Patient Explanations")

-The demographic features have a high contribution to the recommendation, which is partially due to the high confidence value associated with these features.
+The demographic features have a high contribution to the rating, which is partially due to the high confidence value associated with these features.
 Hypertension and diabetes are other strong contributing factors.
 Male gender appears to be slightly negatively associated with thyroid disorders.

 ## Conclusion

-These recommendations can be used in a number of work-flows.
-The recommendations could provide a more narrow, manageable focus when investigating medical records retrospectively.
-Prospectively, these recommendations could be used to remind clinicians of common comorbidities to consider coding at the time of service.
+These conditions to consider can be used in a number of work-flows.
+Most importantly, these condition lists could be used to remind clinicians of common comorbidities to consider coding at the time of service.

 Accurately documenting a patient's clinical status will be increasingly important as more healthcare providers enter into alternative payment arrangements.
 Provider organizations face a growing scrutiny on the quality and cost of care.
 As a result, advanced analytics must find their way into daily workflows.
-Our recommender system provides a unique perspective toward coding improvement that produces useful recommendations of uncoded conditions.
+Our collaborative filtering system provides a unique perspective toward coding improvement that produces useful suggestions of uncoded conditions.